juju-solutions/bigdata-community/getstarted.md

 ### Charms
 Charms are at the heart of our development.
-Each charm models a particular big data service (e.g.: the HDFS Master, Apache Flume, Hue, etc).
+Each charm models a particular big data service (e.g.: the NameNode, Apache Flume, Hue, etc).
 Most of our charm development is in Python and makes use of the Juju big data library mentioned above.